ShusakuASANO/KYOCHAN_Chiral/README.md

 **Note**
 KYOCHAN_Chiral has limited functions of the KYOCHAN platform, which covers a broad range of lab automation and intelligent flow chemistry.
-If you have interest in applications not described in DOI:xxxxxxxx, please contact the corresponding author.
+If you have interest in applications not described in DOI:10.1021/acs.joc.1c00914, please contact the corresponding author.